Franklin DUI Lawyer

 A DUI case may be weak if:

-• Contradictory statements that undercut the prosecutor’s primary witnesses against you.
+- Contradictory statements that undercut the prosecutor’s primary witnesses against you, or

 To secure a DUI conviction, the district attorney must prove impairment beyond a reasonable doubt, which generally requires that a DUI charge be supported by evidence such as:

-• Credible testimony from the arresting officer, including testimony about erratic driving or physical signs of impairment that are not contradicted by dash cam evidence, body cam evidence, or other witness statements.
+- Credible testimony from the arresting officer, including testimony about erratic driving or physical signs of impairment that are not contradicted by dash cam evidence, body cam evidence, or other witness statements; or

 A strong defense aims to question and challenge the reliability or legality of the evidence involved in each specific DUI case.